 Courses dates & locations:

-Course open to: 3rd years
+Course open to: 2nd and 3rd years

 Course Organiser: Helen Attlee

 Course Organiser: Julian Evans

 Course fee for students not funded through the DTP: £450

 Objective: You will develop your writing to higher levels of clarity and impact, increase your confidence in shaping your argument, refine your voice and style, and deepen your intellectual independence and your academic solidarity with your fellow students.